kkrugler/flink-training/bootcamp/enrichment/README.md

 US dollars.

-This new function is the same as the old `CalcTotalUSDollarPriceFunction`, except that it (should) use a cache to avoid unnecessary lookups.
+This new function is the same as the old `CalcTotalUSDollarPriceFunction`, except that it (should) use a cache to avoid unnecessary look-ups.
 Modify the new version to support caching.

 You can test this via running the